 With trust and open communication, each individual is empowered to tackle any misalignments head-on as they occur.
 A best practice that reinforces transparency is to create an escalation path, allowing any team member or stakeholder to raise issues that are not being effectively addressed or may impact project success.

-Streamline cross-team communications
+Streamline cross-team communications across locations

 When team members are located in different locations, there are 3 key ways to improve the effectiveness of cross-team collaboration and communication: